bayesianempirimancer/jax-noprop/examples/two_moons/README.md

 python -m src.flow_models.train --config_file examples/two_moons/config.yaml --data_path data/two_moons.pkl --model_type flow_matching
 ```

 The YAML file contains all default parameters in a human-readable format.
+The config loading system automatically merges the YAML values with default values from the Config class, ensuring all parameters are present even if not explicitly specified in the YAML.
 You can edit `config.yaml` directly to change defaults, and command-line arguments will override any values in the config file.

+**Note:** Saved config files maintain a hierarchical key order (`model_name`, `main`, `noise_schedule`, `encoder`, `decoder`, `crn`) for better readability.

 ### Option 2: Custom Config Class